wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 !!!NOTE
-    If you are using a different organization to the one used in this guide, you will have to create a JWTIssuer with relevant organization name in APK before proceeding to the next step.
-You can use the [Add JWT Issuer](../develop-and-deploy-api/jwt-issuers/jwt-issuers.md) to create a new jwt issuer.
+    If you are using a different organization to the one used in this guide, you will have to create a TokenIssuer with relevant organization name in APK before proceeding to the next step.
+You can use the [Add Token Issuer](../develop-and-deploy-api/token-issuers/token-issuers.md) to create a new token issuer.

 ### Generate an access token to invoke APIs